Nicolas de Largillière: French Academy

-In Paris, during the year 1686, Largillière produced a portrait of the painter Charles Le Brun for admittance to the French Academy.
+In 1686, Largillière produced a portrait of the painter Charles Le Brun for admittance to the Académie royale de peinture et de sculpture.
 The portrait shows Le Brun, then the chairman of the academy, at work on an entombment, surrounded by classical busts and figurines scattered upon the floor and table within the picture.
 Le Brun, impressed by Largillière's portrait, accepted him to the academy.
-In 1690, Largillière was documented by the French Academy as a historical painter, which was a prominent artistic trend of the academy until the introduction of Édouard Manet.
+In 1690, Largillière was documented by the French Academy as a historical painter, which was a prominent artistic trend of the academy.

 In 1693, Largillière painted the Governor of Arras, Pierre de Montesquiou, to celebrate his promotion to brigadier in 1691.

 In 1694, Largillière's made a multi-figure work that is displayed in the church of Saint-Étienne-du-Mont.

 In 1709, Largillière painted the royal family portrait of The Family of Louis XIV.
 This portrait shows King Louis XIV, Madame de Ventadour (governess of the children of the Duke of Burgundy), the 3-year old Louis, Duke of Brittany (1707–1712), Louis, Grand Dauphin and Louis, Duke of Burgundy, future dauphin.
 The King displays a sense of slight uneasiness unlike the other figures especially.
 In the painting, Largillière used the Renaissance technique of structured disposition.

 A year later, Largillière painted a self-portrait which also contained two female members of his family.

+Following the death of directeur Louis de Boullogne on 28 November 1733, the painter Hyacinthe Rigaud proposed that the four rectors of the Académie, Largillière, Claude-Guy Hallé, Guillaume Coustou, and himself, rotate the post.
+This oligarchy would persist until the election of Coustou as sole director on 5 February 1735.
+Largillière became director in 1738 and remained in that position until 1742.